wp-plugins/enhanced-paypal-shortcodes/readme.txt

 divwidth = the width of the div.
 This should be at least the width of the image.
 Default - 100%

-text-align = the alignment of the image / text within the div Allowable values: left - text is left justified right - text is right justified
+textalign = the alignment of the image / text within the div Allowable values: left - text is left justified right - text is right justified